 However, there are drawbacks to consider as well.
 The fees associated with factoring can add up, cutting into profit margins over time.
 Additionally, relying heavily on this method may lead to a cycle of continuous dependency on external financing.

 Businesses should also be mindful of how their customers view factoring relationships.
-Some clients might prefer dealing with companies that manage their accounts receivable internally rather than outsourcing them through a factorer, like Elite.
+Some clients might prefer dealing with companies that manage their accounts receivable internally rather than outsourcing them through a factorer.

 Traditional Financing Options for the Trucking Industry